pcubillos/CubillosEtal2017_WASP49b/README.md

 ## Cubillos et al. (2017): "Aerosol Constraints on the Atmosphere of the Hot Saturn-mass planet WASP-49b"

-This paper was submitted to the American Astronomical Society Journals.
-Download the compendium to your local machine with the following command:
+This paper is accepted for publication in ApJ.
+To download this compendium to your local machine, run the following command:
 ```shell
 git clone https://github.com/pcubillos/CubillosEtal2017_WASP49b
 ```